 Elected in November of 2016, State Senator Nancy Skinner represents California’s 9th Senate District, which includes the cities of Alameda, Albany, Berkeley, El Cerrito, Emeryville, El Sobrante, Hercules, Kensington, Oakland, Piedmont, Pinole, Richmond, Rodeo, San Leandro and San Pablo.

 A social justice advocate, energy and climate change trailblazer, and accomplished legislator, Skinner completed three terms in the State Assembly.
-Skinner also teaches public policy at UC Berkeley, focusing on policy interventions to address poverty and income inequality and serves as a Senior Policy fellow at UC Davis’s Energy and Transportation Institutes.

 In the Assembly, Skinner served as Chair of three key committees: Budget, Rules and Natural Resources.
 As Budget Chair she oversaw the largest funding boost to childcare and preschool in over a decade; increased state support to our State University and UC systems, cut the number of juveniles incarcerated in state facilities by half, and established a new dedicated fund to reduce prison recidivism.